IronMan1994/CGA-MWS-algorithm/README.md

    * The sixth   parameter:  Mutation probability (Pm)，
    * The seventh parameter:  Number of times the algorithm is executed，
    * The eighth  parameter:  Number of cycles when calculating p-value,
-   * The ninth   parameter:  Model name ("calfitness_Cov", "calfitness_01"),
+   * The ninth   parameter:  Model name ("calfitness_Cov"),
-   * ```diff
-     - "calfitness_Cov": Model based on coefficient of variation,
-     ```
-   * ```diff
-     - "calfitness_01":  The original maximum weight sub-matrix solution model.
-     ```

-4. After setting the parameters, CGA-MWS algorithm can be executed.
+5. After setting the parameters, CGA-MWS algorithm can be executed.

 ## Some supplementary notes

-* The project provides a TXT file `A.txt` containing only `01` values, which can be used as a test sample for algorithm testing.
 * When testing is required, all `.java` files need to be downloaded.
 * The CGA-MWS algorithm is based on JAVA8 implementation, please note the JAVA version when executing.
 * The CGA-MWS algorithm printouts are shown below:

+      NO.1  Execute the algorithm to reconstruct the initial population total time：0.6491s

-      NO.1 time 	The optimal gene set is：
+      NO.1 time, The optimal gene set is：{ PTEN, EGFR, PIK3R1, PIK3CA, COL1A2, PDGFRA, }
-      CDKN2B	CDK4
-      fitness:
-      58.0	60.0	62.0
+      Fitness: 209.6769
+      CO(M): 70.5
+      ME(M): 139.1769

-      1 times, the average execution time is：0.21s p-value is: 1.0
+      1 times, the average execution time is：0.6491s p-value is: 1.0